-14.1 The Municipality will compile and maintain a register in respect of all properties situated within the jurisdiction of the Municipality.
-The register will be divided into Part A and Part B.

-- 14.2 Part A of the register will consist of the current valuation roll of the Municipality and will include all supplementary valuations done from time to time. - 14.3 Part B of the register will specify which properties on the valuation roll or any supplementary valuation roll are subject to: - i Exemption from rates in terms of section 15 of the Property Rates Act, - ii Rebate or reduction in terms of section 15, of the Property Rates Act - iii an exclusion referred to in subsection 17 (1) (a), (e), (g), (h) and (i) - 14.4 The register will be open for inspection by the public at the municipal pay points as determined in the Municipality's Property Rates Policy, during office hours and/or on the website of the Municipality. - 14.5 The Municipality will update Part A of the register on a continuous basis by way of a supplementary valuation process. - 14.6 The Municipality will update Part B on an annual basis as part of the implementation of the municipality's annual budget.
+- (1) The municipality will compile and maintain a register in respect of all properties situated within the jurisdiction of the municipality.
+The register will be divided into Part A and Part B. - (2) Part A of the register will consist of the current valuation roll of the municipality and will include all supplementary valuations done from time to lime. - (3) Part B of the register will specify which properties on the valuation roll or any supplementary valuation roll are subject to: - (a) Exemption from rates in terms of section 15 of the Act, - (b) Rebate or reduction in terms of section 15 of the Act, - (c) Exclusion referred to in subsection 17 (1) (a), (e), (g), (h) and (i) of the Act. - (4) The register will be open for inspection by the public at the municipal pay points as determined in the municipality's rates policy, during office hours and/or on the website of the municipality. - (5) The municipality will update Part A of the register on a continuous basis by way of a supplementary valuation process. - (6) The municipality will update Part Bon an annual basis as part of the implementation of the municipality's annual budget.